sst/sst/www/docs/console.md

 #### Adding a log subscriber

 The process of adding a log subscriber to your Lambda functions might fail.
-This can happen due to:
+This can happen if:

 - We don't have enough permissions to add a subscriber.
 In this case, update the [permissions](#iam-permissions) that you've granted to the Console.
 - We've hit the limit for the number of subscribers.
 To fix this, you can remove one of the existing subscribers.